 It’s not done so that a hobbyist cake maker can post an image of cake perfection and in turn sell more mediocre cakes to unsuspecting couples.

-Now that is not to suggest in any way that other suppliers are only seeking images so they can misrepresent their work.
+Now that is not to suggest in any way that other suppliers seek images so they can misrepresent their work.
 Not at all.
 The point we’re making is that once an image is out of our hands, our hands are tied.
 We don’t know who those images have been sent to, or what will be done with them.
+At least if you refer a supplier on to us we’ll have an idea of who is using them and how.

 It’s always quite a shock to open a magazine or website and notice one of our photographs.
 More often than not, until that moment we had absolutely no idea that it was being used.
-We’re rarely asked and rarely credited.
-What this means for us, is that we’ve missed out on an opportunity to forge a mutually beneficial business relationship.
+With these surprise images, it’s rare that we’ve been asked if they can be used and as a result we’re rarely credited.
 Because of this, many photographers prefer that you do not pass images from your wedding on to other suppliers.
 They ask that you put your supplier directly in contact with your photographer instead.
+At least that way we have some idea of where and how photographs are being used.
+This is as much for your privacy and security as it is ours.
+No one wants to see their images popping up on rogue websites.

 When a couple pass copies of their wedding photographs on to another business, this means that the supplier may use our work to help advertise theirs.
 This isn’t very fair.
 It’s a very one sided arrangement.